papertek/papertek.github.io/README.md

 # papertek.github.io
-old domain for the camellia wiki... repurposed to be a redirector to the new domain
+old domain repurposed to be a redirector